Mentoring programme for students and doctoral students

 Who can participate?

-Mentoring programme is open to the master student of the university of Oulu and students in the University of Oulu Graduate School (UniOGS).
-Both Finnish and international students can apply.
+The Mentoring Programme is open to the Master's students of the university of Oulu and students in the University of Oulu Graduate School (UniOGS).
+Both domestic and international students can apply.
 The joint events are mainly held in English.

-If the future career is full of question marks and it feels difficult to see your skills, mentoring can help.
-Mentoring programme is most useful to master students who are close to finishing their studies and transition to work life is getting closer.
+If your future career is full of question marks and it feels difficult to identify your skills, mentoring can help.
+The Mentoring Programme is most useful to Master's students who are close to finishing their studies and are getiing closer to the transition to work life.
 Doctoral students can apply at any point.

 ”Mentoring programme gives you a great chance to really think about your career and future.”